Today's Hanging Ornaments Cake design is so much fun to make, and perfect for Christmas parties!

-Today’s cake design is a beautiful option for Christmas parties.
-The festive colors and dimension of the ornaments makes it a stand-out centerpiece for the dessert table!
+The festive colors and dimension of the ornaments makes it a stand-out centerpiece for the dessert table.

-*As a side note, you could also create and dry flat circle cut outs from fondant (with a little tylose) to create cute and colorful ornaments if you don’t have a silicone mold like the one that we used.
+As a side note, you could also create and dry flat circle cut outs from fondant (with a little tylose) to create cute and colorful ornaments if you don't have a silicone mold like the one that we used.
 It will be a different look, but still very cute!
-(We did a similar idea with stars in this baby shower cake!)
+(We did a similar idea with stars in this Baby and Moon Shower Cake Tutorial!)

-Also, don’t miss our roundup of favorite Christmas and Winter Cake Designs and Recipes!
+We have more Christmas and winter cake designs to share!
+Don't miss our roundup of Christmas and Winter Cake Designs and Recipes!

 Silicone Mold- (affiliate)